jovitara/angular-json-server-todo-list/README.md

 # AngularJsonServerTodoList

+This project uses JSON-Server

+Database files are added in: `src/app/database/db.json`

+To run JSON server database in this project, use this command `json-server --watch src/database/db.json`

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.

 ## Development server